Brother Of Suicide Bomber In Manchester Concert Attack Faces Murder Charges

 The brother of the suicide bomber who killed nearly two dozen people after an Ariana Grande concert in 2017 appeared in a London court on Thursday to face charges that he helped carry out the attack in Manchester, England.

 Hashem Abedi, who was extradited from Libya this week, said through his lawyer that he was not involved in the attack.
-The 22-year-old wore glasses and a gray shirt, and spoke only to confirm his name, date of birth and British nationality, according to media reports.
+The 22-year-old wore glasses and a gray shirt and spoke only to confirm his name, date of birth and British nationality, according to media reports.

 Europe